Combinatorial Hopf algebra structure on packed square matrices

 For instance, here are a $1$-packed matrix of size~$5$, one of its column decompositions and one of its row decompositions:

 These two decompositions have the following property. \begin{Lemme} Let~$M$ be a packed square matrix and~$(M_1,M_2)$ be a column (resp. row) decomposition of~$M$.
 Then, there is no integer~$i$ such that the $i$th rows (resp. columns) of~$M_1$ and~$M_2$ contain both a nonzero entry. \end{Lemme} \begin{proof} We prove here the lemma only when~$(M_1, M_2)$ is a column decomposition of~$M$.
-The respective part of the lemma can be proven in an analogous way.
+The case of a row decomposition can be proven in an analogous way.

 Let us denote by~$n$ the size of~$M$ and assume that~$M_1$ (resp. $M_2$) has~$n_1$ (resp. $n_2$) columns.
 The lemma follows from the fact that since~$(M_1, M_2)$ is a column decomposition of~$M$, there are~$n_1$ nonzero rows in~$M_1$, $n_2$ nonzero rows in~$M_2$, and $n = n_1 + n_2$. \end{proof}